haackett/notes/automata/main.md

 $$|Programs| << |Problems|.$$

-# Introduction to Regular Languages
+# 1 Formal Languages of DFA's and NFA's

 ## 1.1 Motivation
 *8-30-22*